w3c/echidna/README.md

 (Default `3000`.)
 4. `RESULT_PATH`: local path where Echidna will dump the results of publication requests in JSON format.

-Note that they are only supported by npm 2 and above.
 Alternatively, you can use the configuration file `config.js`.

 Once the server is started, you can throw publication requests at it through a `curl`/`POST` request to its enpoint, <http://localhost:3000/api>, or using the web-based testbed (described below).